 There are a number of different ways to connect fittings.
 Some can be rather expensive and require careful study and practice to get right, while others are quite simple to figure out.
 Below is a list of the different methods used to connect plumbing and HVAC fittings together.

-- Brazing - Brazing is a lot like soldering.
+Brazing - Brazing is a lot like soldering.
 The main differences between brazing and soldering are the temperature and the material used to seal the fittings together.
 Because the brazing process heats fittings in excess of 850 degrees F, it requires a base material that can withstand the heat.
 A joint that has undergone the proper Brazing process is as strong as their parent-metal pieces.
 It is able to withstand the stress commercial applications often endure.

-- Gasketed - There a couple of fittings types that use a gasket to create a seal.
-The first one we talked about earlier in the threaded fittings section and a gasketed joint fitting.
+Gasketed - There a couple of fittings types that use a gasket to create a seal.
+The first one we talked about earlier in the threaded fittings section and a gasket joint fitting.
 This is primarily used on sewer and water lines but can include any product that uses a gasket to fill the space between two pieces.
 Bell ends (or sockets) are the female ends, and spigots, which would be the male or pipe end.
-These connections require the application of a lubricating grease on both bars and a large amount of force to ensure a proper seal.
+These connections require the application of lubricating grease on both bars and a large amount of force to ensure a proper seal.
 (Depending on the pipe size, between 500 and 1000 pounds of force may be required for assembly).

-- Press - Press fittings are fairly new to the industry and are becoming more popular as press tools come down in price.
-Press fitting can be used on a multiple array of materials including black iron, copper and Galvanized pipe.
+Press - Press fittings are fairly new to the industry and are becoming more popular as press tools come down in price.
+Press fitting can be used on multiple arrays of materials including black iron, copper and Galvanized pipe.
 The idea of the Press fitting is to crimp an O-ring, located on the inside of a fitting, around the outside of a pipe or other male fitting using a powerful press tool that compresses the fitting to an exact size or pressure.
 Press tools for these applications can be either a manual crimper, powered by battery, or electricity.
 As the price to buy cordless press tools continues to drop, this option is becoming more popular.
-Although more expensive than sweat or threaded fittings, a press fitting is just as durable, cleaner, and does not require the use of solvents, solders, or flame.
+Although more expensive than sweat or threaded fittings, a press-fitting is just as durable, cleaner, and does not require the use of solvents, solders, or flame.
 Another advantage press fittings have over other fittings is that it can be installed when water is present.